 There are only 9 absolute musts, but thousands of other reasons to Florence

-- The view from San Miniato al Monte.
-Let everybody stop at the otherwise wonderful Piazzale Michelangelo for the view over the city.
-While good for the pictures, it is so over-crowded it loses aura.
+Let everybody stop at Piazzale Michelangelo for the view over the city.
+While a very good spot for the pics, it is basically an over-crowded parking.
 Go uphill, Via delle Porte Sante, at San Miniato Monastery.
-You’ll see the aura there.
 This is the church with the most beautiful view in the world.

 - Orsanmichele, the incredible not-so-much-church-looking church and museum.
 The unusual name of this unusual church comes from the Tuscan compression of “orto San Michele”, the vegetable garden of the very old (about 750) San Michele monastery.
 The present building was originally built as a grain market in 1337, and it was converted into a church used as the chapel of Florence’s powerful craft and trade guilds, while the floor was used for the guilds’offices.